U.S. Alerts

 Key Messages:

-3. Widespread showers and thunderstorms are expected this
+1. Scattered showers and possibly a few thunderstorms are expected

 Discussion: